-I’ve had this book on my book shelf for months.
+I’ve had the book Rare Bird on my book shelf for months.
 Admittedly, I put off reading it.
 I knew Anna’s tragic story of losing her son, had read her beautiful words for years on her blog and had met her in person and talked and talked and talking about mothering and grieving.

 I was afraid to read because I didn’t want to be pulled down by the devastating sadness in her story.
 What I didn’t know would happen was that I would be lifted up by the hope.

 Rare Bird shares the intricacies of motherhood, the push and pull of parenting and of wanting to keep our kids safe while teaching them resilience.
 I found myself not only comforted by the universal truths of grief Anna shares so openly but by the honest glimpses of motherhood sprinkled throughout.